-The temple was constructed by drilling holes into the cliffside into which the poles that hold up the temples are set.
-Interestingly the temple is dedicated to not just one religion, but three, with Confucianism, Taoism and Buddhism all practiced within the temple and represented in 78 statues and carvings throughout the temple.
+Interestingly, the temple is dedicated to not just one religion, but three, with Confucianism, Taoism, and Buddhism all practiced within the temple and represented in 78 statues and carvings throughout the temple.

 Know Before You Go

-The temple is located about 60 kilometers southwest of Datong.
+The temple is located about 60 kilometers southeast of Datong.